 In addition to getting the information you need, listening to your clients forms trust.
 Forming a personal relationship will make it easier for you to get your client’s attention when you decide to pitch your product.

-If they go home without understanding those instructions and don’t use the product correctly, you will lose their trust.
+3. Don’t S understanding those instructions and don’t use the product correctly, you will lose their trust.

 4. When Possible, Service the Customer Using The Products You’re Selling